Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ## Working around rate limiting

 One common issue that you'll likely encounter is that certain streams might take an abnormally long time to fully download.
-This is usually caused by YouTube's rate limiting mechanism, which is designed to prevent excessive bandwidth usage by limiting the rate at which the streams are served to the client.
+This is usually caused by YouTube's _rate limiting_ mechanism, which is designed to prevent excessive bandwidth usage by capping the rate at which the streams are served to the client.

 It makes sense from a logical perspective — there is no reason for YouTube to transfer the video faster than it is being played, especially if the user may decide not to watch it all the way through.
 However, when the goal is to download the content as quickly as possible, it can become a major obstacle.